Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

 \subsection{Organization of the paper}

-See \autoref{sec:outline} for a throught explanation on which part of the argument can be found where.
-Here we only note that the actual argument, so what is explained in \autoref{sec:outline}, starts in \autoref{sec:growth}, and lasts until \autoref{sec:examples}, where we present some examples important for our statements (mostly showing sharpness of the latter).
+See \autoref{sec:outline} for a thorough explanation on which part of the argument can be found where.
+Here we only note that the actual argument, so what is explained in \autoref{sec:outline}, starts in \autoref{sec:growth}, and lasts until \autoref{sec:examples}, where we construct some examples which show that the statements of the main results are sharp.
 After \autoref{sec:examples}, we only have \autoref{sec:appendix}, with some computations related to the definition of the CM line bundle.

 Before the argument starts, in \autoref{sec:notation}, \autoref{sec:CM_definition} and \autoref{sec:delta} we present notation and background, as well as, simpler statements.
 The division of this part between the above 3 sections is based on topics. \autoref{sec:notation} contains general topics, \autoref{sec:CM_definition} contains the definition of the CM line bundle and the related statements, and \autoref{sec:delta} contains the definition and the basics about the $\delta$-invariant and $K$-stability.
-In particular, the latter contains the definition of $K$-stability (\autoref{def:K_stability} and \autoref{def:K_stable}).

 We also include a table on the location of the proofs of the theorems stated in the introduction.\\[5pt] \arraystretch{1.3}